• Skip to primary navigation

 • Make the Batter: Add the oats, plant-based milk, maple syrup, ripe banana, baking powder, vanilla extract, cinnamon, salt, and apple cider vinegar to the blender.
 Blend everything until you have a smooth batter.
 Let it rest a minute while you heat up your griddle or pan.

-• Cook the Pancakes: Heat a non-stick pan over medium heat or a griddle to 300°F (150°C).
+• Cook the Pancakes: Preheat a non-stick pan over medium heat or a griddle to 300°F (150°C).
 Optionally lightly grease them with cooking spray or a bit of oil.
 Pour about ¼ cup of the batter onto the pan for each pancake.
 Cook until bubbles form on the surface and the edges look set, about 2-3 minutes.
 Flip and cook for another 2-3 minutes until golden brown and cooked through.

 • Serve: Stack those golden beauties on a plate and top with your favorite toppings-fresh fruit, maple syrup, nut butter, or even a dollop of vegan yogurt.
 See the post for ideas.